sugarlabs/sugar/docs/ubuntu.md

     sudo apt install sucrose

 -   log out,
--   log in with the Sugar desktop selected.
+-   log in with the Sugar desktop selected,
+-   press the F3 button to switch to the home view ([issue #769](https://github.com/sugarlabs/sugar/issues/769)).

 Ubuntu 17.10 Artful